fsquillace/junest/README.md

 -----------
 **JuJu** is a small and portable GNU/Linux distribution based on ArchLinux.

 JuJu can be used inside another GNU/Linx OS via chroot.
-It only contains the package manager (called pacman) in order to access to a wide range of packages from ArchLinux repositories.
+It only contains the package manager (called pacman and yaourt) in order to access to a wide range of packages from ArchLinux repositories.

 The main advantage of using JuJu is because you have an isolated environment in which you can install packages without affecting a production system.
 Another advantage is that with JuJu you can access to a really wide range of packages inside GNU/Linux systems that contains limited repositories (such as CentOS and RedHat).

 Quickstart
 ----------
-After installing JuJu (See next section) just run the main juju script:
+After installing JuJu (see next section) just run the main juju script:
 ```bash
 juju
 ```